dwsJason/TSCrunch/readme.txt

 	tscrunch -i data.prg crunched.prg
 Mem-crunches the file data.bin for in-place use, and generates a prg file crunched.prg with the appropriate load address

+	tscrunch -x2 49152 game.prg crunched.prg

+Crunches the file game.prg and generates a self executable crunched.prg with alternative decrunching code, using $c000 (49152) as post-decrunch jmp address.
+The alternative decrunching code runs from stack instead of zero-page

+	tscrunch -x 0x1000 -b game.prg crunched.prg

+Crunches the file game.prg and generates a self executable crunched.prg that blank the screen while decrunching, using $1000 (0x1000) as post-decrunch jmp address.

 Please refer to the inline help (tscrunch -h) for a detailed description of the different crunching options.